West Lincoln Council Chambers

 The Township of West Lincoln has three Standing Committees of Council that find ways to address issues in our community:

-1. Administration/Finance/Fire Committee
+1. Corporate Services Committee

-2. Planning/Building/Environmental Committee
+2. Community/Protective Services Committee

-Standing committees focus on one area of business, so issues can be debated more thoroughly.
+Standing Committees focus on one area of business, so issues can be debated more thoroughly.
 View the Township's Council and Committee Proposed Meeting Schedule on the Council calendar

-January to December 2024 Council and Committee Schedule
+January to December 2025 Council and Committee Schedule

-Vice Chair - Councillor Shelley Bradaric
+Chair - Councillor Shelley Bradaric

 The committee meets at 6:30 p.m. on the third Monday of the month.
+Committee functions include:

 • Canine control